stanfordnlp/stanza/_pages/pipeline.md

 print(doc) # Look at the result
 ```

+You can find more intutive examples about how to use these options [here](installation_usage.md#model-downloading).

 ### Build Pipeline from Config

 Alternatively, you can build the desired pipeline with a config, allowing maximum customization for the pipeline: